nanoporetech/dorado/README.md

 Dorado is a high-performance, easy-to-use, open source basecaller for Oxford Nanopore reads.

+Detailed information about Dorado and its features is available in the [Dorado Documentation](https://dorado-docs.readthedocs.io/en/latest/).

 ## Features

 * One executable with sensible defaults, automatic hardware detection and configuration.